kaliberjs/firebase-queue/docs/guide.md

 }
 ```

+This essentially states that any object will be processed and when processing is complete the task
+will be removed.

 - `startState` - The default spec has no `startState`, which means any task pushed into the queue
   without a `_state` key will be picked up by default spec workers.
 If `startState` is specified,
   only tasks with that `_state` may be claimed by the worker.
+This is most often used for multi spec
+  jobs.
 - `inProgressState` - When a worker picks up a task and begins processing it, it will change the
   tasks `_state` to the value of `inProgressState`.
 This is a required spec property, and it cannot
   equal any other state.